-Attention training facilitates concentration, learning, and the retention of information.
+Attention training has numerous other benefits for students as well.
+It facilitates concentration, learning, and the retention of information.
 It allows one to better control one's impulses.
-Attention to things like the ordinary act of breathing can help to calm the body and mind in ways that promote physical and psychological health.
+It calms the body and mind in ways that promote physical and psychological health.
 Yet while often told to "Pay attention!", students are rarely taught the methods by which they can train and cultivate stronger attention.
 In SEE Learning, attention is not cultivated through force of will, but by repeatedly and gently cultivating opportunities for practice, just like any other skill.